mainwp/mainwp/readme.txt

 = 4.1.9 - 9-23-2021 =
 * Fixed: Letter capitalization error on the Manage Extensions page
-* Fixed: An issue with escaping site notes field
+* Fixed: An issue with escaping the site notes field
 * Fixed: An issue with loading Boilerplate Posts and Pages excerpt
 * Added: Reset Page button to the Screen Options modal
 * Added: Info text to the Manage Groups page